 Hi, welcome to my blog.
 Let me briefly introduce myself.
-In July 2009 I started a new chapter of life when our family moved to Örebro, Sweden after I accepted an offer to help lead Operation Mercy, a very cool international relief & development organization based in Sweden with over 300 staff doing project work in Central Asia, Middle East, and North Africa.
+In July 2009 I started a new chapter of life when our family moved to Örebro, Sweden after I accepted an offer to become the CEO of Operation Mercy, a very cool international relief & development organization based in Sweden with over 300 staff doing project work in Central Asia, Middle East, and North Africa.
 See www.mercy.se After ten great years, I stepped down as the CEO of Operation Mercy in August 2019.

-The previous chapter was happily lived in Istanbul, Turkey where Katarina and I worked for 22+ years and raised our four children who are now fine young adults.
-In Turkey I was a partner in a managing consulting business and worked as the regional director for Millennium Relief & Development Services.
-See www.mrds.org So, I have been living “abroad” for more years than I had lived in America.
+The previous chapter of my life was happily lived in Istanbul, Turkey where Katarina and I worked for 22+ years and raised our four children who are now adults.
+In Turkey I was the founding partner in a managing consulting business and later worked as the regional director for Millennium Relief & Development Services (see www.mrds.org).
+So, I have been living “abroad” for more years than I had lived in America.
 My Turkish is still better than my Swedish.

-This new chapter finds me learning a new language, working long hours, and traveling more than ever.
-In 2011 our youngest son started university so this new chapter is equally defined by Katarina and I becoming ’empty-nesters’.
+This new chapter is also defined by Katarina and I becoming ’empty-nesters’ and grandparents.
 Katarina works as a palliative care nurse at the local hospital.
-When I get a chance, I do renovation projects in our 100 year old house and occational ‘moonlighting’ as a consultant/facilitator in leadership development and do a bit of lecturing at Örebro University’s School of Business on international management, Corporate Social Responsibility, and cross-cultural leadership.
+When I get a chance (and the energy), I do renovation projects in our 100 year old house and occational do a bit of lecturing at Örebro University’s School of Business on international management, Corporate Social Responsibility, and cross-cultural leadership.

 When I have spare time I enjoy fishing in Sweden’s many lake’s and rivers and re-telling good jokes.
 I suppose my spare time activities are consistent with the Irish proverb: “You don’t always have to be good at something to enjoy it.”